MadGoatHaz/LodeStar/README.md

 - **Testing**: Test the application and report issues
 - **Design**: Help improve the user interface and user experience
 - **Community**: Spread the word about LodeStar and its mission
+- **Trusted Key Management**: Help implement and document the process for adding and managing trusted public keys

 ### Getting Started
 1. Fork the repository